AvinZarlez/processing-vscode/README.md

 ### If needed: Overwrite default terminal

-Pointed out by @WissenIstNacht and @micuat, you may need to also overwrite your default terminal in order to get your task file to run correctly.
+You may need to also overwrite your default terminal in order to get your task file to run correctly.

 Following [the instructions on the official VSCode documentation](https://code.visualstudio.com/docs/editor/tasks#_common-questions), all you have to do is add a few extra lines to your task file once you generate it.